 HOW TO GET THERE

 From the airport, you can take a taxi to your hotel.
 Be sure to take a metered taxi because operators offering “set fares” will charge you 2-3 times as much.
 A taxi from the airport to the city center should run you around PHP 240, depending on traffic and the location of your hotel.
+If you’d rather book a private transfer in advance, then you can do so through Klook.
 Travelers to Samal will be arriving at the airport then taking a ferry to the island.
 More on that later.

 HOW LONG TO STAY